rstudio/chromote/README.md

 browser, see [Specifying which browser to use](#specifying-which-browser-to-use).

-Chromote is not the only R package that implements the Chrome Devtools Protocol.
+Chromote is not the only R package that implements the Chrome DevTools Protocol.
 Here are some others:

   - [crrri](https://github.com/RLesur/crrri) by Romain Lesur and